Kenny returns from National Service and takes an interest in Judy. Retro fiction.

 "Kenny!"
 Lynn called along the street.

 Kenny turned and walked back.
-"Well look at you."
+"Well, look at you."

 "It's so good to see you, Kenny.
 We have all missed you so much.
 Have you finished with the army?
 Have you been to see my dad?
 Will you...

-"Woe, hold up.
+"Whoa, hold up.
 It's good to see you as well."
 He looked at her friend standing quietly next to her.
 "And this is your friend Kathy isn't it?"
-His recognition caused her to smile and blush.
+His recognition caused Kathy to smile and blush.
 "Anyway, I finished my national service last week and I've got a couple of rooms at Meadowview.
 I've not had time to see your dad yet but I'll call in one day in the week.
 I can't stop, I've got a job interview at the foundry but it's great seeing you."
 He gave Lynn a hug before walking off.

 "You can't go out with him.
 He's about twenty.
 Your dad would go mad."

 "No, I wouldn't go out with him.
 I just fancy him.
 Why can't lads our age be like him?"